-Jump Training on ConcreteJump training is excellent for building strength in your legs, but concrete is far too hard for your body.
+Jump training is excellent for building strength in your legs, but concrete is far too hard for your body.
 You’ll find that the training can do some serious damage to your joints, which means that you’ll wear out faster.
 The concrete is too hard to absorb any of the impact from your jumps, and your joints and bones take the brunt of it.

 V-Sits are incredibly difficult, and they’re great to build core strength.
 However, they can pull the muscles in your back, straining them in a way you definitely want to avoid.
 There’s not quite as much isolation for your core with V-sits, and it’s much more likely that you will injure yourself.